• Skip to primary navigation

 While the dough is chilling, make the filling.
 Combine the ricotta, honey or sugar, and vanilla.
 Set aside.
 Then cut the apricots into moon-shaped slices.

-Once the dough has chilled roll it into a thin round shape disk about 1/4 inch (5cm) thick.
+Once the dough has chilled, roll it into a thin, round disk about 1/4 inch (5cm) thick.
 Poke holes into the dough with a fork so it doesn’t puff up when baking.
 Brush it with an egg white, then spread the ricotta, leaving about an inch (2.5cm), arrange the apricot slices, and fold the edges.

 Brush the edges with egg wash or milk, sprinkle some coarse sugar, drizzle honey over the peaches, and bake on the middle rack till golden brown.
 Serve impatiently with more honey drizzled on top, or you can even add a scoop of vanilla ice cream on top!
 Yum!